Oakwood Farmers’ Market

 - Vendors are required to provide their own gear.
 It is recommended that all vendors use a tent, canopy, umbrella, or other type of shade (especially since we are a “rain or shine” market).
 These items should be weighted at all times for the protection of customers and vendors.

 - Vendor displays must neither block the public sidewalk nor impede vehicular traffic in the west alley.
-Vendor displays may not be located within the city right-of-way (area between the sidewalk and curb).
+Vendor displays may not be located within the city right-of-way (the area between the sidewalk and curb).

 - All produce must be kept off the ground.